bourgeoisor/kaero/README.md

 ## What is Kaero?

-Kaero is a simple terminal-based IRC client made in Golang.
+Kaero is a lightweight and cozy terminal-based IRC client made in Golang.
 In Japanese, kaero 帰る means "to return (home)" which I find poetic for an IRC client.
 Its name is also close in sounds to kaeru かえる which means "frog" (thus the logo).

 ![screely-1736785076382](https://github.com/user-attachments/assets/a29c2621-36b5-4879-8f9c-fe0a5f89b00f)